 Interpreting Troponin and NT-proBNP Test Results

 The reference values of BNP and NT-proBNP are different to exclude or confirm a diagnosis of heart failure.
 They tend to be higher in female and elderly populations.
 Normal findings for BNP and NT-proBNP are < 100 pg/mL and < 300 pg/mL, respectively.
-Values under these cutoff points make a diagnosis of heart failure extremely unlikely in an acutely dyspneic patient (breathing with difficulty).
+Values under these cutoff points make a diagnosis of heart failure less likely in an acutely dyspneic patient (breathing with difficulty).
 However, it's important to note an exception to this rule in the case of obese patients, as increased adiposity is associated with falsely low BNP and NT-proBNP levels.
-Elevated levels indicate increased cardiac stress and are strongly predictive of heart failure, distinguishing between heart failure and non-cardiac causes of symptoms like shortness of breath.
+Elevated levels may indicate increased cardiac stress and are predictive of heart failure, helping distinguish between heart failure and non-cardiac causes of symptoms like shortness of breath.
 However, it's important to recognize that NT-proBNP can elevate in the presence of other conditions, such as renal dysfunction and pulmonary disease, so results should be interpreted with clinical findings and other diagnostic tests.
 (25, 28)

 Integrating Biomarker Tests in Overall Cardiac Care